PAR-20/zoid/README.md

 🩺 **Medical Connection**:
 The model's predictions are based on patterns found in thousands of historical X-rays, learning to recognize what pneumonia typically looks like compared to healthy lungs.

-This addition explains the technical aspects in simple terms while:

-1. Using medical analogies beginners can relate to
-2. Explaining Logistic Regression as a decision boundary
-3. Connecting the technical process to real-world diagnosis
-4. Maintaining visual appeal with emojis and spacing

 ## DALM1